zzzprojects/EntityFramework-Classic/docs/pages/getting-started/overview.md

 ## Demo

-You can find very light demo using EF Classic here: https://github.com/zzzprojects/EntityFramework-Classic/tree/master/demo
+You can find a very light demo using EF Classic here: https://github.com/zzzprojects/EntityFramework-Classic/tree/master/demo

-You can find a lot of online example using EF Classic here: https://entityframework-classic.net/online-examples
+You can find a lot of online examples using EF Classic here: https://entityframework-classic.net/online-examples